History of AEK Athens F.C.: 2000–01 season

-The season started with the multinational Netmed and ENIC at the wheel of the club.
+The season started with the multinational Netmed and ENIC in control of the club.
 Fernando Navas and Theodoros Zagorakis arrived at the club with Vasilios Tsiartas and Christos Kostis returning from abroad.
 The departures of Dimitris Markos and Giannis Kalitzakis stood out among others.

+AEK made a mediocre start to the championship.

-AEK started the championship mediocre.
-In the UEFA Cup, AEK eliminated Vasas, Herfølge and Bayer Leverkusen and were qualified in the round of 16.
+In the UEFA Cup, AEK eliminated Vasas, Herfølge and Bayer Leverkusen and qualified for the round of 16.

 In the Cup, AEK reached the round of 16 and were drawn against Olympiacos.
-In the first leg and while the score was 1–0, AEK were suddenly left with 9 men and after they were equalized, the chairman of AEK, Petros Stathis instructed the players to fake injuries so that the match would stop to prevent incidents with the fans, resulting in Olympiacos being awarded the match.
+In the first leg and while the score was 1–0, AEK were reduced to nine men and after Olympiacos equalised, the chairman of AEK, Petros Stathis instructed the players to fake injuries in an attempt to have the match abandoned in order to prevent incidents with the supporters, resulting in Olympiacos being awarded the match.
 In the rematch Pathiakakis used a mix of substitutes and main players in the lineup in a 6–1 defeat.
-After the game Pathiakakis left the club.
+Pathiakakis left the club after the match.